persinammon/poke-app/README.md

 This web application allows users to sign up, create teams, and collaboratively create team rosters.

-It is unfinished, but in the process I did cover (as in programmed) tutorials on how to set up a Node.js web application to a database backend, and used React for the front-end of the project.
-I decided to focus on different technical skills instead of fleshing out a good, unique app.
+It is unfinished.
+There was a working app with an OAuth login, a landing page, and a side menu bar from a React library.
+I also covered tutorials on how to set up a Node.js web application with a Postgres/MongoDB back-end, as well as how to use Webpack, hot deployment, and React for front-end.
+I overscoped the initial project, and also decided to focus more on C++ and other projects, so I've left my work as an example of a learning process.
-Below I wrote some run instructions and general things I used and issues I faced.

 ### Issue Faced When Deploying 2 Services